DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Conclusion

 \section{Conclusion}

-We presented DepthVision, a robust, multimodal framework that facilitates reliable vision-language reasoning for robotics in challenging sensing conditions.
-At its core, the system employs a GAN-based LiDAR-to-RGB synthesis network with an integrated refiner to produce realistic images from sparse depth data.
-These synthetic views are then combined with real camera input via a Luminance-Aware Modality Adaptation (LAMA) that adaptively fuses the two types of input based on scene brightness.
-This approach improves perception in scenarios where RGB input is degraded, such as at night or in low-luminance environments, while remaining fully compatible with frozen Vision–Language Models.
-Experimental results confirm that our method significantly improves performance in safety-critical and object-level robotic tasks, particularly at night, without the need for VLM retraining.
+We presented DepthVision, a robust multimodal framework that enables vision-language models to exploit LiDAR data effectively, thereby facilitating reliable vision-language reasoning in challenging sensing conditions.
+At its core, the system uses a GAN-based LiDAR-to-RGB synthesis network with an integrated refiner to generate realistic images from sparse depth data.
+These synthetic views are then combined with real camera input via Luminance-Aware Modality Adaptation (LAMA), which fuses the two types of input adaptively based on scene brightness.
+This approach enhances perception and end-to-end pipelines in scenarios where RGB input is compromised, such as at night or in low-luminance environments, while remaining fully compatible with pre-trained vision-language models.
+Experiments on simulated and real-world data, together with vehicle integration and closed-loop testing, confirm that our method significantly improves performance in safety-critical and object-level tasks, particularly at night.

+\begin{IEEEbiography} [{ }]{Sven Kirchner} received the B.Sc. and M.Sc. degrees in mechanical engineering from RWTH Aachen University, Germany.
+In 2023, he joined the Chair of Robotics, Artificial Intelligence, and Real-time Systems at the Technical University of Munich, Munich, Germany, as a Ph.D. student. \\ His research interests include probabilistic robotics and data-driven approaches employing machine learning and deep learning for safety-critical systems.
+His work focuses on the design of robust, end-to-end multimodal models to enable safe and reliable autonomous driving. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Nils Purschke} received his B.Sc.\ and M.Sc.\ degrees in computer science from the Technical University of Darmstadt, Germany, in 2021 and 2023.
+In 2023 he started his Ph.D. with the Technical University of Munich and is currently working toward his degree in the area of computer science.\\ He is a Research Associate with the Chair of Robotics, Artificial Intelligence and Real-time Systems under the lead of Prof. Knoll.
+His research areas include automated software-engineering, artificial intelligence, and automotive systems.\\ Parallel to his scientific work, he has been working in the industry as a Software Engineer in IT security since 2020. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ross Greer} is an Assistant Professor in the Department of Computer Science \& Engineering at the University of California, Merced.
+His research explores questions in computer vision and machine learning related to safe, human-interactive autonomous systems, especially focused on handling cases which sit on the long-tail distribution of novel and risky real-world scenarios.
+His research emphasizes active and representation learning, vision-language and multimodal information, human-robot interaction, and autonomous perception, prediction, and planning. \end{IEEEbiography}